-When this happens Neat Video may also give a warning saying that the selected area is ‘not uniform’ in some channels.
+When this happens Neat Video and Neat Image may also give a warning saying that the selected area is ‘not uniform’ in some channels.
 This is to be expected because compression artifacts are usually not uniform by their nature.

 What to do in such a situation?
 Use the Profile Assist viewers to check if the warning is caused by presence of compression artifacts or by presence of actual details:

 - If the warning is caused by artifacts (you see blocky artifacts, for example, in Chrominance channels but you do not see any actual details there), then this area can still be used for profiling; the artifacts will be considered noise and will be reduced by the filter;

 - If the warning is caused by any actual details (you see some actual details there), then a different area should be used for profiling; otherwise such details may be lost during noise reduction.